adamk72/commonplacebook/packages/strapi/README.md

 # Initial Database Setup

-Make sure to install PostgresDB and run `createdb commonplacebook-strapi`.
+1. Make sure to install PostgresDB and run `createdb commonplacebook-strapi` (or do it manually in `psql` via `CREATE DATABASE commonplacebook-strapi`).
+2. Create a DB role called 'strapi' in `psql` using: `CREATE ROLE strapi WITH LOGIN PASSWORD 'strapi';` (@TODO: Make the password more secure).

+For testing purposes, when the database is bootstrapped, there will be a default admin user called 'admin@email.com' with a password 'Admin1234' (see [packages/strapi/src/indexFns/bootstrap.ts](/packages/strapi/src/indexFns/bootstrap.ts))

 Example of auto-generated `.env` file from initial install and used on localhost: